 Comprehensive guides and forms for completing the Enduring Power of Attorney.
 It steps you through the questions and provides useful information, practical examples and tips.

 A will is a legal document with instructions for who you want to inherit your estate, care for your children, and be the executor of your estate when you pass away.
-Find more information about wills here.

 Online information and free phone service to support you with will preparation, power of attorney, enduring guardianship, and storage of wills.

-A service that provides online information and can connect you with a solicitor who can prepare your will for a fee.
+Queensland Law Society provide online information and can connect you with a solicitor who can prepare your will for a fee.
 Solicitors are qualified legal practitioners who can advise you about the options available to you and guide you through the process of making a will.
 Operates Monday to Friday, 8:30am–5pm.

 The law is complex and can be difficult to navigate.
 This section provides an overview of end-of-life law and lists community legal centres where you can get free help.